Margaret III of Flanders: Residences

-In Burgundy, the Château de Germolles, offered to Margaret of Flanders by Philip the Bold in 1381, was transformed by the Duchess of Burgundy into a sumptuous country estate.
+In Burgundy, the Château de Germolles, offered to Margaret by Philip the Bold, was transformed by the Duchess consort of Burgundy into a sumptuous country estate.
 It was a large rectangular building, surrounded by a moat, that enclosed a courtyard.
 The south and east wings contained the living apartments, while the west wing held the reception rooms.
 Margaret, being energetic and a country lover, decided to develop at the estate some rustic activities that would create a pleasant environment around this favourite residence of hers, as well as developing local agriculture and providing some income for the maintenance of the domain.
 Thus, she planted a large rose garden, and the petals were sent to Flanders to be used to make rose water.
+In 1390, Margaret and Philip hosted King Charles VI of France at the Château.

 Largely preserved, the Château is today one of the best examples of the princely residences in France at the end of the Middle Ages.